(Translate this site)

 "No!
 How about you?"

 "A few scratches from some of their friends is all," he told me, as he motioned towards some bullet holes and scatter shot damage in the body of his Z-28.
 His car glass displayed multiple impact spidering as well.
 Headhunter himself seemed uninjured, and his car still functional, so apparently they'd neither suffered serious damage.
 But I still felt bad that Headhunter had had to face the bandits without any armor protection at all.
-And it seemed my nitrous boosted acceleration power had protected Shadow and I completely from any gunfire hits; for I never found a single one from this episode, amazingly enough.
+And it seemed my nitrous boosted acceleration had prevented Shadow from taking any gunfire hits whatsoever; for I never found a single one from this episode, amazingly enough.

 We shook hands.